Honey171/password-generator-4-20-/README.md

 What can u do with this app?

-- U can create a password in 4-20 length with conditions and copy it with just one click
+- With just one click, you can create a password in 4 to 20 characters with conditions

 Made with: css,html,javascript